ppengtang/ESMIR/README.md

 A novel method to learn very compact and discriminative image representation.

-The paper is submitted to the journal "Engineering Applications of Artificial Intelligence".
+The paper is submitted to the journal "Pattern Recognition".

 ## Dependencies